AlexRussellGit/Macroscop/README.md

 Acknowledgments
 Special thanks to the .NET community and contributors for their valuable resources and support.
-I would like to express my gratitude to my mentor Novikova. for providing the DQN agent code.
+I would like to express my gratitude to my mentor Novikov A. for guiding through the internship.

 Feel free to reach out for any questions or concerns.
 Happy coding!